ChicoState/archenemy-ux/phaseII/README.md

 Based on our findings, we recommend the following:

 1. Maintain the current flow for the matchmaking functionality, as it has been validated through the cognitive walkthrough.
+2. Make opening chat with other users more learnable.
+This can be done through putting text instructions, visual mapping or other methods.
-2. Implement minor stylistic refinements to the wireframes to enhance visual clarity and emotional engagement.
+3. Implement minor stylistic refinements to the wireframes to enhance visual clarity and emotional engagement.
-3. Expand testing to cover secondary functionalities with multiple personas and scenarios.
+4. Expand testing to cover secondary functionalities with multiple personas and scenarios.
-4. Establish a more robust feedback mechanism with the Software Engineering team to ensure timely receipt of user insights.
+5. Establish a more robust feedback mechanism with the Software Engineering team to ensure timely receipt of user insights.
-5. Consider conducting additional research with participants from diverse backgrounds beyond software/tech to ensure the app appeals to a broader audience.
+6. Consider conducting additional research with participants from diverse backgrounds beyond software/tech to ensure the app appeals to a broader audience.

 ## Caveats